This blog has been updated in 2025 to reflect more recent trends.

 Looking after the workers within your organisation is of paramount importance at all times, and particularly in the current climate.
 This applies both to new hires and established staff.

-It’s important to remember that retention and engagement strategies might need to be tailored for each generation and could look different for permanent and contract teams.
+It’s important to remember that retention and engagement strategies might need to be tailored based on who you recruit, at what volume and the size of your business.

 Advanced onboarding strategies have proved powerful in the integration of adjacent industry workers or those who have been out of the workforce for some time.
 It’s vital to make those workers feel welcome, comfortable, and poised to succeed in their new work environment.